Approximate tail probabilities of the maximum of a chi-square field on multi-dimensional lattice points and their applications to detection of loci interactions: Approximate tail probabilities

-\item[(b)] As a function of $t\in \widetilde T$, $\widetilde Z_k(t)$ is continuous and piecewise smooth. \end{itemize} Note that continuous processes with the covariance structures given by (\ref{R}) do not satisfy (b).
+First, we modify the Gaussian random field $Z_k$ on a discrete set $T$ to define a Gaussian random field $\widetilde Z_k$ on a continuous set $\widetilde T$ that has the following properties: \begin{itemize} \item[(a)] $Z_k(t) = \widetilde Z_k(t)$ (if $t\in T$). \item[(b)] As a function of $t\in \widetilde T$, $\widetilde Z_k(t)$ is continuous and piecewise smooth. \end{itemize} Note that continuous processes with the covariance structures given by (\ref{R}) do not satisfy (b).
 This is because the covariance function is not differentiable at $h=0$, and hence the sample path is not differentiable everywhere.

 Define a chi random field on the index set $\widetilde T$ by

 In addition, define a Gaussian random field on the index set $\widetilde T\times\S^{m-1}$ by

 Since $Y(t)=\widetilde Y(t)=\max_{u\in\S^{m-1}} \widetilde X(t,u)$ for $t\in T$, we can use the upper probability of $\max_{t\in \widetilde T} Y(t) = \max_{(t,u)\in \widetilde T\times\S^{m-1}} \widetilde X(t,u)$ as a conservative bound for that of $\max_{t\in T} Y(t)$.
 Note that $\widetilde X(t,u)$ with $(t,u)$ fixed has a standard normal distribution.